mapbender/mapbender-documentation/en/quickstart.rst

 #.
 A thumbnail can be uploaded as well.
 It will appear next to the application title on the application overview page.
 For this, select "*Select File"* below the thumbnail section.

 #.
-Set a tick at *"persistent map state"*, to make certain map parameters and configurations persistent.
+Set the checkmark at *"Persistent map state"*, to make certain map parameters and configurations persistent.
 Further information can be found in :ref:`share`.

 #.
+Set the checkmark at *"Show Splashscreen"* to generate a loading screen on application startup that indicates the loading time.

-Click *"save"* to save and create your application.
+#.
+Click *"Save"* to save and create your application.
 It is now possible to add elements (e.g. map, navigation bar, legend) and services to your applicaiton.

   .. image:: ../figures/mapbender_create_application.png
      :width: 100%